Colleges by Location

 The campus of UMHB is situated on a stunning 300-acre site, offering a vibrant and engaging environment for students.
 Along with state-of-the-art facilities for academics, athletics, and the arts, the university provides numerous opportunities for extracurricular activities, including over 80 student organizations and NCAA Division III sports teams.
 With a strong sense of community, UMHB strives to create an environment where students can grow intellectually, emotionally, and spiritually, preparing them to become successful and responsible contributors to society.

-Located in Belton, TX, University of Mary Hardin-Baylor is a private university.
-Its campus spans 370 acres.
-This school follows a semester-based calendar.
+University of Mary Hardin-Baylor is a private university located in Belton, TX.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 95%.
 The freshman retention rate at University of Mary Hardin-Baylor is 62% and the six-year graduation rate is 53%.

 Quick Facts